Poisson point process: Overview of definitions

 Depending on the setting, the process has several equivalent definitions as well as definitions of varying generality owing to its many applications and characterizations.
 The Poisson point process can be defined, studied and used in one dimension, for example, on the real line, where it can be interpreted as a counting process or part of a queueing model; in higher dimensions such as the plane where it plays a role in stochastic geometry and spatial statistics; or on more general mathematical spaces.
 Consequently, the notation, terminology and level of mathematical rigour used to define and study the Poisson point process and points processes in general vary according to the context.

 Despite all this, the Poisson point process has two key properties—the Poisson property and the independence property— that play an essential role in all settings where the Poisson point process is used.
-The two properties are not logically independent; indeed, independence implies the Poisson distribution of point counts, but not the converse.
+The two properties are not logically independent; indeed, the Poisson distribution of point counts implies the independence property, while in the converse direction the assumptions that: (i) the point process is simple, (ii) has no fixed atoms, and (iii) is a.s. boundedly finite are required.